royerlab/easyscopy/README.md

 After installation of the easyscopy.jar and its dependencies, you can communicate to your microscope and take images from Fiji scripts.
 However, your microscope should be controlled by ClearControl (http://github.com/ClearControl).
 To play with the library, there are simulated microscopes available.

+Example code for taking a single image:
 ```
+# initialize the microscope "hardware"
 lScope = SimulatedXWingScope.getInstance();

 # Turn on a laser